This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 Paul Gallagher

-My introductory visit to Iceland was many years ago and my first sightings of the landscape from a plane had me concerned that this was going to be a barren place, open to the elements and a challenge to appreciate.
-Thankfully I was proved wrong and the pilgrimage along the south coast was invigorating and inspiring, and still is to this day.
-With a collection of visits under my belt, and having driven all of Route 1 several times witnessing the numerous variations in this epic landscape, a fortuitous opportunity arose for me to visit the Highlands.
-I was teaching a photographer large format photography in the UK, and through conversations about his life I soon realised he was living in Iceland, had a colossal knowledge of the Highlands and owned a specially adapted 4 X 4.
-A few months later I was in his company leaving the paved roads behind and being guided through some of the areas of the Highlands that had been out of reach.
+My introductory visit to Iceland was many years ago, and my first sightings of the landscape from a plane had me concerned that this was going to be a barren place, open to the elements and a challenge to appreciate.
+Thankfully, I was proved wrong, and the pilgrimage along the south coast was invigorating and inspiring, and still is to this day.
+With a collection of visits under my belt and having driven all of Route 1 several times, witnessing the numerous variations in this epic landscape, a fortuitous opportunity arose for me to visit the Highlands.
+I was teaching a photographer large format photography in the UK, and through conversations about his life, I soon realised he was living in Iceland, had a colossal knowledge of the Highlands and owned a specially adapted 4 X 4.
+A few months later, I was in his company, leaving the paved roads behind and being guided through some of the areas of the Highlands that had been out of reach.

-To understand what the Highlands are like is to have an understanding of how Iceland was formed, and how it is still evolving to this day.
-In geological terms, Iceland is being torn in two as the Eurasian and North American tectonic plates of the earth’s surface move away from each other which are positioned diagonally right beneath the country.
+To understand what the Highlands are like is to understand how Iceland was formed and how it is still evolving to this day.
+In geological terms, Iceland is being torn in two as the Eurasian and North American tectonic plates of the earth’s surface move away from each other, which are positioned diagonally right beneath the country.
 Wherever this type of geological activity takes place on earth it results in large areas of volcanic and geothermal activity.
 As a result, Iceland has been the host to 130 volcanoes since it formed 60 million years ago, 30 of which are still active.
 This volcanic activity has created one of the youngest landmasses in the world and continues to perpetually change.
-Even today, an area on the Reykjanes Peninsula is in a transitional state producing fresh lava flows as Iceland’s newest fissure volcano, Fagradsfall, regularly erupts.
+Even today, an area on the Reykjanes Peninsula is in a transitional state, producing fresh lava flows as Iceland’s newest fissure volcano, Fagradsfall, regularly erupts.
 In some of the oldest parts of Iceland in the Vatnajokull region further east, the land is actually rising as millions of tonnes of glacial ice melts from the land into the sea causing isostatic rebound.
+As geological activity has no concern for human life, this could result in the fishing harbour at Hornafjordour near Hofn being rendered to shallow to use in a matter of years.

 Being a country of huge transition, along with being so young, is the reason its appearance is like no other and this is observed even more when you first experience the Highlands.
 The Highlands of Iceland are only accessible from late June until late September.
 Beyond these dates, and because Iceland is just outside the Arctic Circle, these higher regions become impassable with winter snowfall and remain frozen in time until the following summer.